 - The taste buds are located primarily on the tongue.
 Use a straw to bring the liquid directly to the bottom of the mouth without it passing over the tongue.

 - Place the pill(s) in a bit of bread or dip it in maple syrup or jam.

 - Crush the pill(s) and add it to a small quantity of food such as yogurt or jam.
-(Check with your pharmacist first: Some tablets are coated to protect your taste buds and some medications should not be taken with certain foods such as dairy or grapefruit.)
+Check with your pharmacist first to see if this is right for your medication.

 - Place the pill(s) on the back of your tongue and swallow whole with water.